rjohnsondev/java-libpst/README.md

   * Provide write access to PST files
   * Recover deleted email items

 For example usage of the library please see the TestGui application stored in the examples folder.
+Javadocs are available here: http://rjohnsondev.github.io/java-libpst/apidocs/

 Accessing the contents of a PSTFile is a matter of following the folder structure down to the desired email.
 This example reads a PST and prints the tree structure to the console: